Yaar-2518/DSA-Uni-Assignments/Solutions/My Solutions/Solution_1.md

 I will provide a Line - by - Line explaination to understand the solution better.
 - In the main function, the variables initialised are:
   - `int a = 1` , in which the integer value 1 is assigned to the variable `a`.
 This is similar to the initialization of variable `b` having the value 2.
   - `int c = new int(3)` , the variable `c` stores a memory address which contains the integer value 3 in it.
-This is a fairly new concept and a new keyword as well *(no pun intended smiley)* .
+This is a fairly new concept and a new keyword as well (*no pun intended* 😉) .
 The `new` keyword is used in the concept of dynamic programming.
 In simpler terms, it allocates temporary space of a given datatype to a variable to be used during the runtime.
 When used, it returns an address.